7 min read

 "......"

-"If you just tell me why that man is obsessed with you, I won't ask anymore."
+"Just tell me why that bastard is obsessed with you and I won't ask anymore."

 "......"

-"What he demanded that made you run away."
+"What did he demand that made you run away?"

 "I don't understand.
-You have nothing, and that man has the ability to fill everything you lack.
-Not only that.
-Why you rejected even unto death a man who as a male has never failed to conquer a woman."
+You have nothing, and he has the ability to provide everything you lack.
+That's not all.
+Why would you refuse to the point of risking death when he's a man who's never failed to win over any woman he's pursued?"

-She told him again words that, despite her desperate appeals all this time, seemed not to have entered his ears.
+She told him again the words that, despite her fervent appeals, seemed not to have reached his ears.

 "So what."